edgio-docs/edgio-docs/guides/delivery/delivery/guide/key_concepts.md

 In some cases, this behavior can be modified.
 For more information, see Content Acquisition, Origin Support and Origin Error Handling.

 #### Authentication, Vary Headers & Cookies
 Responses to content requests that require authentication (as defined by the presence of an Authorization header) are not cacheable by default; however, options are available to override this and provide cacheability for authenticated responses.
-If you need this feature, please contact Limelight Customer Service.
+If you need this feature, please contact Edgio Customer Service.

 Responses with a Vary header are generally not cacheable unless the Accept-Encoding header is present and compression is applied by the configuration.
 Content Delivery can also be configured to ignore Vary headers.
 For more information, see Vary Header Optimization.